tirthraj07/tirthraj07/README.md

 - [Query Cortex](https://github.com/tirthraj07/Query-Cortex): Developed a solution that enables users to interact with databases using natural language questions and receive insightful answers.
 The solution leverages natural language processing (NLP) to understand user queries, optimize database access using indexing, and generate concise answers.
 Furthermore, the solution contains the capability to transform database query results into interactive charts

+- [PokeChain](https://github.com/tirthraj07/PokeChain-Web3-Hackathon) :PokeChain is a decentralized Pokemon training game built on the Ethereum blockchain.
+It combines the beloved Pokemon universe with blockchain technology, allowing players to own, train, and battle with their Pokemon as unique digital assets.

 - [Theatre Booker](https://github.com/tirthraj07/DBMS-Project): The Theatre Booking System is a project developed as part of a DBMS course, utilizing a microservice architecture to handle various aspects of the system.
 This application allows users to book movie tickets while providing comprehensive management tools for theatre administrators.
 It is built with a focus on modularity, and future data analysis.

 - [DigiBank](https://github.com/tirthraj07/Bank-App): A banking platform for secure document upload & complaint management portal.
 Key features: Complaint Classification, Prioritization, Summarization & Ticket Status Monitoring.
 Utilized industry standard Cyber Security algorithms like RSA, AES and Scrypt